 When you book your time at The Dancing Cat, you will be asked to sign a release.
 An authorized individual must sign a release on behalf of minors.
 Remember, cats have minds of their own and can be unpredictable, therefore we can’t control everything they do especially if startled or harassed.
 We cannot be held liable for events that result from your interactions with the cats.

-The Dancing Cat's Julian Street location has served us well, but the team is currently searching for a more suitable permanent location.
+The Dancing Cat's Julian Street location has served us well, but the team is also willing to consider a new location.
 Our target area is within the boundaries of the San Jose Animal Care Center’s service area, with a primary focus on San Jose.
 If you know of an available retail property, please contact us.
 The space should be between 1,000 and 2,000 square feet, have plenty of natural light, a good HVAC system, sufficient storage, an ADA-compliant restroom, and lots of vertical space to build out cat walks.